vibbits/training-material/topics/R/tutorials/Functions/tutorial.md

 Select the **labels** of a vector or table using names().
 For tables rownames() and colnames() can access or set the either row or the column labels.
 Both functions will not work on vectors.

 The length() function retrieves the number of elements of a vector.
-Used on data frames it doesn’t throw an error but returns the number of columns instead.
+Used on data frames it doesn't throw an error but returns the number of columns instead.

 The same is true for match(x,y).
 It compares x and y and returns a vector with the same length as x containing:
 -  NA for elements of x that are not in y